-There are many factors to consider, such as: What sort of life have you had before coming to therapy?
-Why are you deciding now to come to therapy?
+There are many factors to consider, such as: What are your goals or hopes for therapy?
+How will we know when they have been met?
 How long has the problem been in the making?
 How have you coped with the problem up until now?
 How have your ways of coping compromised your deeper sense of aliveness and well-being?
-What are your goals or hopes for therapy?
-How will we know when they have been met?

 I know, lots of questions here.
 Some of these questions cannot be answered right away; they are answered during treatment through discovery and understanding.

 Here's how you will gain the most benefit from therapy.

 - Look at the money you spend on therapy as an investment in your future.
 The benefits you experience will justify the expense.

 - Be an active participant to your fullest capacity.
 Your therapy will take work - on your part and on mine.
 If you are passive about your therapy, it will take longer than it needs to.

 Show up with the intention to be as open and honest about yourself as you can be.
 The first session is like a first date.
 I will want to learn about what is bringing you to therapy at this time in your life and hopefully you will be interested in filling me in.
 The likelihood is that there is much you will want to tell me and I'll be listening carefully and giving you my full attention.

 At the same time I am learning about you, something else will be going on that is very important.
 You will likely be asking yourself:

 - How does it feel to be in the room with her?

 - Does she seem like she will be able to help me?